Create a free Garmin map: for cycling, mountain biking, and hiking

 alias mkgmap='java -Xmx4096m -ea -jar ~/garmin/mkgmap-r1543/mkgmap.jar' alias splitter="java -Xmx2000m -jar ~/garmin/splitter-r123/splitter.jar" splitter data.osm

 You'll find a number of files named 63240001.osm.gz and so on.
-Now you need to create an args file
+Now you need to create an args file, which is basically the same as the arguments you pass to mkgmap (splitter creates this file for you!)

 #---- inject the following in the template.args file generated by splitter family-id: 10010 product-id: 1 draw-priority:28 series-name: OpenFietsMap family-name: OpenFietsMap area-name: OpenFietsMap description: Routable cycling map country-abbr: country-name: style-file: ../cycle.zip overview-mapname: 63240001 #---- generate-sea: no-mp,extend-sea-sectors,close-gaps=1000,land-tag=natural=background tdbfile latin1 code-page: 1252 location-autofill: 1 ignore-maxspeeds remove-short-arcs merge-lines add-pois-to-areas road-name-pois: 0x6500 preserve-element-order keep-going net route index #---- below add the content of the template.args generated by splitter